 General Admission Ticket Prices

-You must buy tickets if you plan on attending on the weekend this year.
+You must buy tickets if you plan on attending on the weekend.

 Weekend Parking: $15 if bought online and $20 if you pay when you get there.